sean00002/multi-site-BIRD/README.md

 ## cmdStan: Other accessory files
 1. `data_simulator_together.ipynb`
     - Used to simulate data
         a.
-The data of all variants to have same simulated `theta`.
+The data of all variants to have same simulated `theta`(usually `theta=2`).
 To investigate the bias of different algorithm.

         b.
-The data of small percentage of regulatory variants and rest of null variants(`theta=1`).
+The data of small percentage of regulatory variants(usually `theta=2`) and rest of null variants(`theta=1`).
 To investigate the accuracy of the model and algorithm.

 ## cmdStan: Other accessory directories